Palette Block Types

 When building dapps, sometimes you need to show a list of items where you don't know in advance the whole list.
 This could be a list of NFTs owned by the user, or market listings from a smart contract.

-block displays all the blocks inside it repeatedly for a list of values.
+The repeat block displays all the blocks inside it repeatedly for a list of values.
 In other words, you can configure

-a group of blocks to display a NFT, and then the repeat
+a group of blocks to display a NFT, and then the repeat block will duplicate that group for each NFT you want to show.

-with the corresponding value from the list.
+Each repeated group is given a variable called item with the corresponding value from the list.
 For example, let's say

-you have a variable with a list of the token IDs 1
+you have a variable with a list of the token IDs 1, 2 and 3 and you configure a repeat block to use this

 variable, you would end up with: